 This is why, despite still being exhausted with dealing with/talking about my personal psychiatric/depression/suicidal ideation issues, I keep sharing my story publicly on occasion.
 A close acquaintance once attempted to insult me by accusing me of making “oversharing” my personal brand.
-Had I not been receiving consistent evidence for years now that my oversharing is directly responsible for presenting an open door for dialogue between myself and people in my social circle who need an insider’s perspective, I might have considered being offended.
-Instead, I keep posting blogs like this one and being called on for what knowledge I have (even though I am often positive everyone I know is equally exhausted with me as I am 80% of the time.
+Had I not been receiving consistent evidence for years now that my oversharing is directly responsible for presenting an open door for dialogue between myself and people in my social circle who need an insider’s perspective, I might have been offended.
+Instead, I keep posting blogs like this one and answer when being called on for what knowledge I have (even though I am often positive everyone I know is equally exhausted with me as I am 80% of the time.
 Thank you all for continuing to prove me wrong. <3)

 Today marks 3 years since I finally detoxed off all my psychiatric meds.
 This feels like a birthday that I actually earned.
 Three years without manic episodes, psychotic breaks, whole-body aches, or reckless impulsive behaviors I could never explain.
 Three years of settling into myself and realizing that I’m pretty fucked up, but also, I’m kind of fantastic.
 Three years of forward movement after more than a decade of waiting.
 It’s been wonderful.